-Air & Allergy old, peeling wallpaper likely has mold that has started underneath where you can’t see it.
+According to Allergy & Air, old, peeling wallpaper likely has mold that has started underneath where you can’t see it.
 If you wish to have wallpaper on your walls, first apply treatment with a mold-resistant primer, and avoid using wallpaper in basements or bathrooms, which tend to be damp.

 Water from cement floors or wet crawl areas can quickly travel to your carpet pad and, at some point, your carpet.
 Make sure to vacuum your carpet at least once a week, and have it professionally cleaned periodically.

 A study from the University of Manchester in the United Kingdom found that there are typically as many as 110 mites per gram of mattress dust.
-The use of hypoallergenic pillows and bed covers will help solve this hazard.
-Also, depending on air humidity, allergen and dust mite collections may vary.
+Used mattresses and pillows are veritable storehouses for fungi and dust mites that can create major health issues for individuals, especially children, with allergies and immunodeficiency issues.
+If you notice that your allergies seem to worsen and it’s been a while since you’ve replaced your mattress, that may be your culprit.
+Worsening allergies can be one of the signs that indicate you may need to replace your mattress.
+The use of hypoallergenic pillows and bed covers can also help address this hazard.
+Allergens and dust mites may also vary depending on air humidity.
 Make sure your room is dry, and use a dehumidifier if needed.

 Nowadays it is common sense to install safety latches on cabinets to keep children from ingesting dangerous cleaning products.
 However, when these products are used, the airborne particles merge with dust particles and settle on floors and other surfaces, which is especially dangerous for babies and small children who play on the floor.